This post was originally published on A Globe Well Travelled in 2016. The content has been revised and updated with fresh information.

 After we moved to New York City, a trip to Iceland became a real possibility – seeing as it’s only a 5 hour flight from NYC, and an easy stopover between North America and Europe, I didn’t hesitate to add 5 days in Iceland to the itinerary for our Nordics trip.

-So now that I’ve actually visited the country that I’ve spent the past year daydreaming about, I ask myself this question: Was Iceland everything that I imagined it would be?
+So now that I’ve actually visited the country that I’ve spent months daydreaming about, I ask myself this question: Was Iceland everything that I imagined it would be?

 Oh yes, it was.
 It definitely was.

-Here are 8 experiences in Iceland that you absolutely can’t miss!
+Here are 8 Iceland experiences that you absolutely can’t miss!

 1. Get up close to a waterfall